Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

 Here, $N_{14}$ is $N_{\rm HI}$ expressed in units of $10^{14}cm^{-2}$.

-To calculate the intrinsic distribution of the absorbers, we take into account the "completeness" of the data sample.
-For an absorber having a column density, $N_{\rm HI}$, we calculate the required spectral SNR to detect its \lya\ absorption at a 4$\sigma$ level.
-This is estimated from the equivalent width, required for detecting an absorption, calculated using curve of growth for a given $N_{\rm HI}$ and the median $b$ value of the sample (which is $\sim 34$ \kms\ for the full sample).
-Then we consider only those wavelength ranges for which the observed SNR is higher than this estimated SNR \citep[as demonstrated in Fig.4 of][]{gaikwad2017b} for the calculation of redshift path length $dz$ in Eq.~\ref{NHI_distribution_eqn} .
-We calculate the total redshift path length corresponding to a given $N_{\rm HI}$ bin by integrating over all the quasar sightlines.
+{To calculate the intrinsic distribution of the absorbers, we account for the "incompleteness" of the data sample.
+For a given column density we calculate the required spectral SNR so that the absorption line produced can be detected at $>4\sigma$ level.
+We do so by using the curve of growth for a given \NHI\ and assuming a median b value (i.e 34 \kms\ for the full sample).
+So for a given \NHI\ bin, only those pixels having { the observed SNR} greater than the SNR limit where the absorption can be detected { above 4$\sigma$ level} are identified.
+Then we consider only the wavelength range covered by such pixels \citep[as demonstrated in Fig.4 of][]{gaikwad2017b} for the calculation of redshift path length $dz$ in Eq.~\ref{NHI_distribution_eqn} .
+We calculate the total redshift path length corresponding to a given $N_{\rm HI}$ bin by integrating over all the quasar sightlines. }

-The redshift path length calculated in this way takes care of incompleteness coming from regions having SNR lower than what is required for detecting an absorption line in a certain $N_{\rm HI}$ bin.
-We find that 25\%, 50\% and 75\% of the observed redshift path length is sensitive enough to detect absorbers having $log N_{\rm HI}=$12.68, 12.84 and 13.0, respectively.
-The corresponding values obtained by \citet{danforth2016} are $log N_{\rm HI}=$12.77, 12.93 and 13.09.
-The minor differences come from the fact that while \citet{danforth2016} considers all the $N_{\rm HI}$ measurements (including systems with measurements based on Ly$\beta$ absorption for which \lya\ is not covered), we consider only systems where \lya\ absorption is covered in the HST-COS spectra.
+The redshift path length calculated in this way takes care of incompleteness coming from regions having { the observed} SNR lower than what is required for detecting an absorption line in a certain $N_{\rm HI}$ bin\footnote{ Note that we use the median b values and not the full distribution of b for these calculations.}.
+We find that 25\%, 50\% and 75\% of the observed redshift path length is sensitive enough to detect absorbers having log~$ N_{\rm HI}=$12.68, 12.84 and 13.0, respectively.
+The corresponding values obtained by \citet{danforth2016} are log~$ N_{\rm HI}=$12.77, 12.93 and 13.09.
+The minor differences come from the fact that while \citet{danforth2016} considers all the $N_{\rm HI}$ measurements (including systems with measurements based on Ly$\beta$ absorption for which \lya\ is not covered), we consider only systems where \lya\ absorption is covered in the HST-COS spectra. {Also we avoid regions around 6 known galaxies that were searched for CGM absorption (see Section.~\ref{sample} for details).}